paintedpoint/INST326-Information-Retrieval-Project_2/README.md

 Linwood is in charge of display for interaction

-Josh is in charge of displaying charts
+Christopher is in charge of displaying charts

 Bushra is in charge of the interaction with the wallet